Flying with a migraine

 Pack Medication

-Anti-inflammatory medications have all been found helpful to reduce the symptoms of headaches.
+Anti-inflammatory medications have all been found helpful in reducing the symptoms of headaches.
 However, many AH sufferers do not regularly have headaches, so might not carry headache medication.
 Before travelling, don’t forget your medication just in case, and remember to include the medicine in your carry-on luggage, as you may require it during your flight!

 Top Tip: For more information, check out our guide: Flying with Medication.

-Consider you Physical and Mental Wellbeing on a Plane
+Consider your Physical and Mental Wellbeing on a Plane

-We've put together a comprehensive guide which offer information and advice about wellness during flights, including helping to relieve common problems such as flying anxiety, jet-lag, ear pain and back pain while flying.
+We've put together a comprehensive guide which offers information and advice about wellness during flights, including helping to relieve common problems such as flying anxiety, jet lag, ear pain and back pain while flying.
 Check out our guide here.

 Stay Hydrated